 A producer prints their name, the shipping station, date shipped, destination, grain and grade, estimated dockage, car number, estimated shipping weight, and any other handling instructions on the part of the I-90 tag that will be inside once the I-90 is folded and stapled onto the car.
 This inside information is used by the CGC and buyer at destination to handle the grain and the settlement.

 Bills of lading and settlement forms vary from company to company, but they all have the same basic information.
 This information includes:

 - grain, grade, and weight estimate

 - shipping week, date spotted, date released

 The weight of grain in the car should be estimated in the description of car contents, even though the exact weight may not be known.
 The weight is used for insurance purposes in the remote chance of loss en route.

 Once the car is loaded and ready for pickup, the producer must phone the administrator (for administered cars) or the railway (for self-administered cars) to "release" the car.
-The bill of lading must be sent to the railway immediately after the car has been loaded.
+The completed bill of lading must be sent to the railway immediately after the car has been loaded.

 Tracing the car

 If an administrator is not used, the producer can trace the car by phoning the railway's car tracing phone number and provide the car number.
 Since payment is based on the unloaded weight of the car, it is useful to know when the car arrives.
-If an administrator if used, the administrator will contact the producer when the car is unloaded.
+If an administrator is used, the administrator will contact the producer when the car is unloaded.

 Advantages and disadvantages